Metaphor-based Jailbreak Attacks on Text-to-Image Models: Experiments

-\textbf{Prompt Naturalness}.
-As shown in Fig.~\ref{fig: prompt_ppl}, we report the average PPL of adversarial prompts generated by each attack method across all settings.
+\textbf{Attack Naturalness.} As shown in Fig.~\ref{fig:attack_naturalness_efficiency}(a), we report the average PPL of adversarial prompts generated by each attack method across all settings.
 Results show RAB and MMA yield extremely high PPL values (exceeding 10,000), as their adversarial prompts are entirely composed of multiple pseudowords that cannot be manually constructed.
 While Sneaky mitigates this issue by replacing only sensitive words with pseudowords, its PPL remains higher than that of LLM-based methods~(DACA, SGT, PGJ, and MJA).
-Consequently, such attacks are impractical to deploy in practice and do not accurately reflect the real-world safety risks of the T2I model.
-In contrast, DACA, SGT, PGJ, and MJA use the LLM to generate adversarial prompt, thereby achieving a more natural and coherent language structure.
+Consequently, such prompts appear substantially less natural and may be less realistic in practical user-facing scenarios.
+In contrast, DACA, SGT, PGJ, and MJA use the LLM to generate adversarial prompts, thereby achieving a more natural and coherent language structure.

-\textbf{Attack Efficiency}.
-As shown in Table 4, we report the number of queries required for a single successful attack by MJA and Sneaky under different defense settings.
+\textbf{Attack Efficiency.} As shown in Fig.~\ref{fig:attack_naturalness_efficiency}(b), we report the number of queries required for a single successful attack by MJA and Sneaky under different defense settings.
 Across all external and internal defenses, MJA is far more query-efficient and stable than Sneaky.
 Specifically, MJA consistently succeeds with single-digit queries (typically 3–8 with small standard deviations), whereas Sneaky often requires tens of queries and shows large variance.
-The gap is especially clear for stronger defenses, such as \textit{text-cls+image-clip}~(24$\pm$18 vs. 8$\pm$5), \textit{GuardT2I}~(20$\pm$24 vs. 6$\pm$5), and SLD-max~(18$\pm$12 vs. 5$\pm$5), where MJA cuts the query cost by roughly 60-85\%.
+The gap is especially clear for stronger defenses, such as \textit{text-cls+image-clip}~(24$\pm$18 vs. 8$\pm$5), \textit{GuardT2I}~(20$\pm$24 vs. 6$\pm$5), and SLD-strong~(18$\pm$12 vs. 5$\pm$5), where MJA cuts the query cost by roughly 60-85\%.
 Even on easier image-side defenses (image-cls, image-clip, text-image), both methods need few queries, but MJA remains equal or better.
 Overall, MJA delivers lower mean queries and smaller dispersion across both external and internal defenses, indicating a more reliable and cost-effective attack process.